SrNetoChan/srnetochan.github.io/content/posts/opinion/2024-12-31-giovanni-had-an-itch.markdown

 **50.000 people x 20 min x 22 working days = 16.000 hour per Month!!**

-So, even at a low rate of 1 Euro per hour, the 600€ now worth 16.000 Euros every month!!
+So, even at a very low rate of 1 Euro per hour, the 600€ is now worth 16.000 Euros every month!!
 (Obviously, the hourly rates vary much depending on each country's salaries.
 In the US, for example, the [GIS Analyst role salary ranges from around 19 to 35 Euros](https://www.payscale.com/research/US/Skill=Geographic_Information_Systems_(GIS)/Hourly_Rate).)

 **The moral of this tale?**